Judean pillar figure: Details

 Scholarly consensus has categorized the figurines as the Canaanite great goddess Asherah.
 Dissenting from this view, Erin Darby suggests other possible identifications.
 They show her with some facial detail, protruding breasts, and completely plain cylindrical bodies below.
 Surely popular, they were often handmade and sometimes crude, but that led to a diversity of style.
 It also allowed them currency over a longer period of time, unlike the more sophisticated but then-late Revadim Asherah whose examples were mass-produced in the productive milieu leading up to the Bronze Age collapse.

 Pillar figures are first found in small numbers around Judah in the 10th century BCE, then grew somewhat in geographic distribution and greatly in attestation.
 A single archaeological site could reveal them in the hundreds like in Jerusalem, or over a thousand like in Kuntillet Ajrud, so museums and universities contain a great number.

 The head and cylinder body are usually separate pieces with a pin.
 They usually have almond-shaped eyes and a slightly twisted "teardrop" curl hairstyle, sometimes with a pinched-nose or bird-headed appearance, sometimes with clues of paint.
 Megiddo and Lachish had the less common examples from molds; i.e. mass-produced.
 "The hollow bodied figurines... appear to be typically Philistine."

-It's likely they were dressed.
+It is likely they were dressed.
 Some show hermaphroditic or androgynous character.

-Five "male" JPFs are mentioned in Kletter.
+Five "male" Judean pillar figures are mentioned in Kletter.